bluepanda457/penguin_assignment/README.md

 This repository plots a linear regression model between bill length and flipper length using data from the Palmer Penguins dataset.

-To run this analysis, run the combine-data.Rmd document.
+To run this analysis, run the penguins_assignment.Rmd document.

 The raw data is within the 'data_raw' directory and the clean data is within the 'data_clean' directory.